Online Since 1999 Site Secure

 Alternatives

-Three 5G Broadband is in a class of its own – especially when it comes to Three’s offerings – as the network doesn’t offer any other 5G routers.
-Your choice is a 4G router, or to get 5G broadband from elsewhere (with your options again being quite limited), or to stick with conventional fixed line broadband.
+Other than that, your choice is a 4G router, or to get 5G broadband from elsewhere (with your options again being quite limited), or to stick with conventional fixed line broadband.

 Compare the Three 5G Broadband router to any 4G options and there’s no contest – Three 5G Broadband is far faster for both uploads and downloads.

 That said, the Three 4G Broadband router (a rebranded ZTE MF286D), does include twice as many Ethernet ports, so it’s good for wired connections, and it can get the same number of devices online wirelessly.
-The Three 4G Plus Hub has similar perks and a higher average speed than the Three 4G Broadband router – but still far lower speeds than the Three 5G Broadband router.

 As for conventional broadband, we covered that in the performance section above, but Three 5G Broadband should be able to rival or beat fibre to the cabinet for speed – assuming you have the requisite 5G coverage.